alexfalkowski/status/README.md

 ## Deployment

 Since we are advocating building microservices, you would normally use a [container orchestration system](https://newrelic.com/blog/best-practices/container-orchestration-explained).
-Here is what we recommend when using this system:
-- You could have a global migration service or shard these services per [bounded context](https://martinfowler.com/bliki/BoundedContext.html).
-- The client should be used as an [init container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/).

-## Design

-Add anything interesting about the design.

-## Other Systems

-Describe any other similar systems you took inspiration from.

 ## Development